 As a result of this mix of old and new, it can get a bit confusing.
-You might find that regulation, decision making and administrative law can be challenging.
-But you are not alone… and we can help with our admin law training.
+You might find that regulations, decision-making and administrative law can be challenging.
+But you are not alone… and we can help with our administrative law training.

 We offer online and face-to-face training courses for industry and government groups.
 We also provide different ways of learning in our video series.
 And you can buy our awesome administrative law book to help you too.